jesse-ai/docs/docs/utils.md

 # Utilities

 These utility functions are helpful when writing strategies.
-The `utils` module is imported for you when you generate a new strategy but here's the code anyways:
+The `utils` module is imported for you when you generate a new strategy but here's the code anyway:

 ```py
 from jesse import utils